camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## Default Read Variable Permissions
-When the `enforceSpecificVariablePermission` process engine configuration is enabled, in order to read variables, the user needs to be granted with the following permissions:
+When the `enforceSpecificVariablePermission` process engine configuration is enabled, in order to read variables, the user needs to be granted the following permissions:

 In case of Tasks